Rodło

 The Rodło is a Polish emblem used since 1932 by the Union of Poles in Germany.
 It is a stylized representation of the Vistula River and Kraków as the wellsprings of Polish culture.

 History

 After Adolf Hitler had seized power in Germany, Nazi emblems were soon nationalized.
 The swastika became national emblem of the Third Reich and Poles from the Union of Poles in Germany could not use their national symbols anymore, because they were prohibited.
 Dr. Jan Kaczmarek approached the supreme council with the following proposal:

 The Rodło was invented as a new symbol around which Poles in Germany could rally.
 The name "rodło" is a portmanteau of "ród" ("folk") and "godło" ("emblem").

-The Rodło graphics was conceived in the 1930s by graphic designer Janina Kłopocka, who sketched the "emblem of the Vistula River, cradle of the Polish people, and royal Kraków, cradle of Polish culture".
+The Rodło graphic was conceived in the 1930s by graphic designer Janina Kłopocka, who sketched the "emblem of the Vistula River, cradle of the Polish people, and royal Kraków, cradle of Polish culture".
 The white emblem was placed on a red background, the Polish national colors.
 It was adopted in August 1932 by the leadership of the Union of Poles in Germany.